-Dates & Locations for Road to law school (RTLS) Program
+Dates & Virtual Locations for Road to law school (RTLS) Program

 The Road To Law School seminar to provides Freshmen an overview of the key components of the law school application process.